-Stationery lists are available from the respective Year Adviser.
-Students should cover their books, and take pride in their work by writing neatly, underlining headings, pasting in handouts, ruling margins, noting the date and completing all work to the highest possible standard.
+Stationery lists are available from the Front Office.
+Students should cover their books, and take pride in their work by writing neatly, underlining headings, paste in handouts, ruling margins, noting the date and completing all work to the highest possible standard.

-The senior school (Years 11 and 12) operates a loose-leaf binder system with a back up of manilla folders.
-Additional information is supplied in the Senior Students' Information booklet.
+Senior school students (Years 11 and 12) often prefer a loose-leaf binder system.